MohammadTarem/SecureToken/README.md

 ﻿# Secure Token

-This library provides an easy way (without bleeding) to encrypt claims and sign them.
+This library provides an easy way (without bleeding) for encrypting claims with signiture and securing server APIs.

 The diffrence between this mechanism and other systems is in the freedom of choosing a custom encryption and hashing algorithms.